bia5/ModPE-Scripts/README.md

 	This mod makes minecraft: pocket edition easier.
 	Please look at the website [here]() to find out more.

--API's:
-	This adds new thing for mcpe modders.
-	Please look at the website [here]() to find out more.

 -Redstone Energy (RE):
 	This api makes mods energy compatible with other mods energys.
 	Please look at the website [here](http://crazywolfy23.github.io/minecraft/RedstoneEnergyAPI/) to find out more.

-	-ModPE: Custom Edition (ModPE: CE):
-		This api adds several new functions available to ModPE modders.
-		Please look at the website [here]() to find out more.

 !WARNING!
   The mods above may or maynot of been tested, so if you find a bug please report it by creating a new issue.